NicoleAbuhakmeh/blog/Maps.md

 bigimg: /img/Iheartmaps.png
 ---

-# International Travel!
+## International Travel!

 ![Image of World Map](https://nicoleabuhakmeh.github.io/img/WorldcountryMap.png)

 Are you going somewhere I've been?
 Tweet me [@nicoleabuhakmeh](https://twitter.com/nicoleabuhakmeh) if you have any travel plans that take you to any of these spots too!
 I am always up for a chat about travel!

-Upcoming in 2020:

-* Greece
-* Peru
-* Russia

 - South Africa stops in Cape Town, Cape of Good Hope, Johannesburg and Dinokeng Game Reserve (May 2019)
 - China with stops in Beijing, Xi'an, Suzhou, Wuxi, Hangzhou and Shanghai (Feb 2019)